Hydration stations: How to get glowy skin

-Like most beauty/grooming writers I’m pretty evangelical about the need for adequate hydration – especially because it’s so crucial to overall skin health.
-However, I’m absolutely useless at making sure I am always properly hydrated.
-A busy lifestyle, coupled with a love of alcohol and builder’s tea, moisture-robbing air travel and, yes, a general laziness when it comes to downing water, mean I am often well short on the amount of fluid required.
+Adequate hydration is crucial to overall skin health.
+But a busy lifestyle, coupled with a love of alcohol and builder’s tea, moisture-robbing air travel and, yes, a general laziness when it comes to downing water, mean we’re often well short on the amount of fluid required.

 Water is key for a healthy complexion because it’s required for the transportation of nutrients to skin cells and for the removal of waste products.
 That moisture is held in the dermis (the bit below the outermost epidermis) by special proteins called glycosaminoglycans, which ensure that collagen and elastin fibres function correctly.